 Role and purpose are understood.
 The shape of the meeting is a function of the perceived role the safety committee plays.
 The role of the safety committee answers the question, "who are we?"
-Role also determines purpose, or "what the safety committee does."
+The role also determines the purpose, or "what the safety committee does."
 It's very important that all members clearly understand what their role and purpose are.

-Extent of authority is understood.
+The extent of authority is understood.
 The degree of authority may be determined by OSHA law and/or the employer.
 In any case, with authority comes accountability.
-Authority, accountability, role and purpose are all interrelated.
+Authority, accountability, role, and purpose are all interrelated.
 All must be clearly understood.

 Standards of behavior.
 Ground rules that shape the "committee culture" are extremely important.
 What are the commonly accepted norms of behavior during the meeting?
 Establishing and posting written ground rules during the meeting will help keep the meeting effective.
 More on this later.

-Clear communication.
-Does the safety chairperson use all mediums effectively to communicate details of the meeting before, during and after it occurs?
-Agendas, handouts, videos, guests, and ground rules all help to clearly communicate the message to members.
+Clear communication: Does the safety chairperson use all mediums effectively to communicate the meeting's details before, during, and after it occurs?
+Agendas, handouts, videos, guests, and ground rules can clearly communicate the message to members.

-Delegated responsibilities and duties.
-We all know the safety committee chair can't do it all.
-It's extremely important that everyone be involved in the meeting process.
-Active involvement will happen only if responsibilities are delegated to members.
+Delegated responsibilities and duties: We know the safety committee chair can't do it all.
+Everyone must be involved in the meeting process.
+Active involvement will only happen if responsibilities are delegated to members.

 The preparation for the safety committee meeting begins as soon as it's over.
 What?
 That's right.
-As soon as the meeting is over, the effective chairperson will begin preparing for the next meeting while everything is fresh in his or her mind.
+After the meeting is over, the chairperson should prepare for the next meeting while everything is fresh in his or her mind.
 And, as with every process, the more you do it, the easier it gets.
 Below are some important actions a chairperson can take to prepare for the meeting.

-A few years ago, I had a conversation with a student in one of my safety workshops.
-He mentioned that the first meeting he conducted was an absolute disaster.
+A few years ago, a safety workshop student mentioned that the first safety committee meeting he ever conducted was an absolute disaster.
 He didn't have a clue what to do, so he stumbled through the meeting as best he could.
-But, his fellow committee members were patient, and gave him some patient support.
-After a few months of trial and tribulation he really mastered the process, and is now much more confident and competent in running the meeting.
-Below are his "tips for conducting successful meetings."
+But, his fellow committee members were patient and gave him some patient support.
+After a few months of trial and tribulation, he really mastered the process, and is now much more confident and competent in running the meeting.
+Below are his best practice suggestions for conducting successful meetings.

 Here's where the fun begins.
 Hopefully, new business in your safety committee may include a variety of topics and tasks.
 Once again, most new business can be expected, but be sure to include a little bit of a surprise to help keep interest.
 Here are some ideas for new business:

-Department hazard reports: Safety committees that have a limited understanding of the valuable contribution they can make to the safety culture usually limit new business to hazard reports.
+Department hazard reports.
+Safety committee members don’t understand the valuable contribution they make to the safety culture may limit new business to hazard reports.

-OSHA 300 Log Status: In my years of educating safety committees, I have found that most safety committee members do not understand the value of the OSHA 300 Log.
+OSHA 300 Log Status.
+Safety committee members may understand the value of the OSHA 300 Log.
 In fact, most members do not know what the OSHA 300 Log is.
-Effective safety committees are trained on the OSHA 300 Log and review it during each meeting to help determine trends.
-(More on this topic in Course 708, OSHA Recordkeeping).
+Effective safety committees should be trained on the OSHA 300 Log.
+They should review it during each meeting to help determine trends.
+(More on this topic in OSHAcademy course 708 OSHA Recordkeeping Basics).

-Safety Inspection report: If your safety committee conducts regular safety inspections, it's important to review the results with the safety committee.
+Safety Inspection reports.
+If your safety committee conducts regular safety inspections, it's important to review the results with them.
 This can be an excellent opportunity to do some hazard identification and control training.
 The review of the inspection might include:

-Accident analysis reports: The committee can review and evaluate the quality of the accident analysis report.
-I don't recommend the committee be involved in any way with determination of negligence or disciplinary actions.
-Remember, the safety committee is a consultant group, not a policing group.
+Accident analysis reports.
+The committee can review and evaluate the quality of the accident analysis report.
+The committee should not be involved in the determination of negligence or disciplinary actions.
+Remember, safety committees are consultants, not the police.
 The main goal of the safety committee is to improve the system, not place blame.
 When evaluating accident reports, check for:

-Program reviews: If members of the safety committee are responsible for monitoring and evaluating various safety programs such as the Hazard Communication Program, Confined Space Program, or PPE Program, a quarterly or annual review of the program is not only informative, it's educational.
-And, program reviews are very effective continuous improvement strategies.
+Program reviews.
+If members of the safety committee are responsible for evaluating safety programs, they should review the programs quarterly or annually.
+Program reviews are also very effective in developing continuous improvement strategies.

-Evaluate safety management system: Effective safety committees are involved in evaluating the various activity elements of a safety management system, which are listed directly below.
+Evaluate the safety management system.
+Effective safety committees are involved in evaluating the various elements of a safety management system, which are listed directly below.

-Training: Every safety committee meeting should include some sort of short training session.
-A short video or presentation by a guest speaker or committee member will help to increase knowledge, skills, and attitudes.
-A five- or ten-minute mini-training session may be all that's needed.
+Training.
+Every safety committee meeting should include some sort of short training session.
+A short video or presentation by a guest speaker or committee member will increase knowledge, skills, and attitudes.
+A ten-minute mini-training session may be all that's needed.